-Claire Martin-Doyle enters her eighth season as the head coach of MIT lightweight women’s rowing program.
-In 2012-13 she guided the team to a silver medal at the prestigious Dad Vail Regatta as well as seeing her squad qualify for the IRA National Championship.
-Other highlights for the season were a fifth-place finish at the Head of the Charles in the lightweight eight event and a final national ranking of seventh in the USRowing Collegiate Poll.
-Highlighting the program’s commitment to academic success, six members of the 2012 varsity eight earned accolades as CRCA scholar-athletes.
+Claire Martin-Doyle enters her 10th season as the head coach of MIT lightweight women’s rowing program, a program that is regularly ranked among the top-10 in the nation.
+She has guided the team to back-to-back gold medals at the prestigious Dad Vail Regatta over the past two seasons, as well as seeing her squad qualify for the IRA National Championship for the past four years.
+Highlighting the program’s commitment to academic success, 10 members of the 2015 squad earned accolades from the CRCA and IRA for their academic success.

 Martin-Doyle joined the Engineers in 2006 as novice lightweight women’s coach and was promoted to head coach in 2007.
-Under her three years as head coach, the Engineers have had success in racing and in growing the lightweight program across the board.
+During her time at MIT the Engineers have had success in racing and in growing the lightweight program across the board.

 Martin-Doyle earned her Master of Education degree from Temple University in 2004 with a concentration in sport and exercise psychology.
 While living in Philadelphia, she competed for the Vesper Boat Club and spent three seasons coaching Lower Merion High School.

-Martin-Doyle resides in Newton, Mass. with her husband, Bill.
+Martin-Doyle resides in Newton, Mass. with her husband and daughter.

-Amelia Booth returns in the 2013-14 season for her seventh year as MIT's assistant/novice lightweight women's coach.
-In 2012-13 she helped guid the team to a silver medal at the prestigious Dad Vail Regatta as well as seeing the squad qualify for the IRA National Championship.
-Other highlights for the season were a fifth-place finish at the Head of the Charles in the lightweight eight event and victory by the novice 4 crew at the Muri Cup.
-Highlighting the program’s commitment to academic success, six members of the 2012 varsity eight earned accolades as CRCA scholar-athletes.
+Amelia Patton returns in the 2015-16 season for her ninth year as MIT's assistant/novice lightweight women's coach.
+In 2014-15 she helped guide the team to a gold medal at the prestigious Dad Vail Regatta, the second straight year the team has achieved this, as well as seeing the squad qualify for the IRA National Championship.
+Highlighting the program’s commitment to academic success, 10 members of the 2015 team accolades from the CRCA or IRA as for their academic success.

-Prior to coaching the Engineers, Booth spent three years coaching Brookline High School's novice girls, where her boats won state titles in 2004 and 2006.
+Prior to coaching the Engineers, Patton spent three years coaching Brookline High School's novice girls, where her boats won state titles in 2004 and 2006.

-Originally from Buffalo, N.Y., Booth learned to row at Nichols School and West Side Rowing Club.
+Originally from Buffalo, N.Y., Patton learned to row at Nichols School and West Side Rowing Club.
 She went on to compete as a four-year member of the varsity eight at Duke University.
-While at Duke, Booth was named to the All-South region team three times and won the collegiate lightweight title at CRASH-B Sprints.
-Booth now serves as a Board member for the Crash-B Sprints.
+While at Duke, Patton was named to the All-South region team three times and won the collegiate lightweight title at CRASH-B Sprints.
+Patton now serves as a Board member for the Crash-B Sprints.
 Amelia continues to row out of Riverside Boat Club in Cambridge where she serves on the Board of Directors.